iTwin/iTwinUI/.changeset/brown-turtles-drop.md

 '@itwin/itwinui-css': patch
 ---

-Truncate the `SelectTag` when only one tag is present in `SelectTagContainer`
+Truncate the `select-tag` when only one tag is present in `select-tag-container`